dmfqdmfq/Rendezvous/README.md

 Screenshots will be added before the first release.

 ## Installation
-(Prebuilt IPA files are not currently available)
+(Prebuilt IPA files are currently not available.)

 1. Clone this repository.
 2. Open the Xcode project.